cyyyu/v2ex-reply/readme.md

 # v2ex-reply

-> A chrome plugin for v2ex.com
+> A chrome extension for v2ex.com

 Show replys for better browsing.